Get organized with a schedule that works

-First, mark down your classes and lab times
+Mark down your classes

 Also, mark important dates at SAIT, such as add/drop and withdrawal deadlines, and holidays.

-Then, book study time each day
+Book study time each day

 Be realistic, but remember, multiple shorter sessions are far less painful than a few last minute slogs.
 To really activate your study skills, try this: